dan1elhughes/pokemon-slackbot/README.md

 Adapters may also implement the following methods:

 - `start` returns a promise, resolved when the adapter is ready to accept messages or rejected if the adapter fails.
+- `shouldCheck(date)` returns true/false for if the scanner should run.

 ### Included adapters